l7mp/learning-go/99-labs/02-webapps/README.md

 This will download all required artifacts and create a new Minikube cluster using 4GB memory and max 2 CPU cores locally.
 The cluster will use the `podman` driver and the `cri-o` container runtime.

+> **Warning**
-> **Warning**: Feel free to increase CPU/memory limits above to get a more responsive Kubernetes but refrain from decreasing them significantly, Kubernetes can be resource hungry.
+> Feel free to increase CPU/memory limits above to get a more responsive Kubernetes but refrain from decreasing them significantly, Kubernetes can be resource hungry.

 We will often use additional functionality from the [Istio service mesh](https://istio.io).
 Use the below to download and enable Istio: